Eoin988/wood-sessions/README.md

 ### Content

 - The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to create a time and date input on the Sign Up page was taken from [Specific Website](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the site are from This Open Source site[Pexels](https://www.pexels.com/search/woodwork/)
-- The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!